Skip to main content

 The unit is a place where children (0 - 16 years) can be referred when they need further checks or treatment.
 Please be aware we experience periods of high demand, and patients are seen in order of clinical priority.

-Each child is checked by a nurse and then seen by a doctor, depending on medical needs.
+Each child is assessed by a nurse and then reviewed by a doctor, in accordance with their medical needs.
+Patients are seen in order of clinical priority which can often mean they are not seen in order of arrival.
 After being seen, a child may go home or may need more observations or tests in the unit.

-Sometimes, doctors may decide that a child requires admission to the ward.
+Sometimes the doctor may decide that a child requires admission to the ward.
 This might be a longer length of stay on CAU or on the inpatient ward at Heartlands Hospital.
-There is also a high‑dependence bed for children who need extra monitoring.
-This is a short stay bed, and the team will communicate whether the child will need to be transferred to another health care facility.
+There is also a high dependency bed for children who need extra monitoring.
+This is a short stay bed, and the team will inform parents if the child will need to be transferred to another health care facility.

 University Hospitals Birmingham NHS Foundation Trust is a teaching hospital, so student nurses and doctors may help provide care as part of their training.
 CAU is a learner-led ward environment and therefore you will see a greater number of student nurses.